DTL2020/ConvertYUVtoRGB/README.md

 DecodeYUVtoRGB(matrix=0, threads=1, gain=64, offset=16) // narrow range output

-Default conversion (gain 64 and offset 0) process in signed integers with zero black.
+Default conversion (gain 64 and offset 16) process in signed integers with zero black.
 After dematrix to RGB optional proc amp possible with variable gain and offset (to convert to Full/narrow/other levels mapping).

+After version 0.4.1 added 'input proc-amp' adjustments to map input range to processing domain (zero black and 219 nominal white).
+Defaults are for standard/narrow YUV - Ybias=-16 and UVbias=-128 and no additional scale/gain for UVs (UVgain=1.0).
+If input 'full-YUV' with zero black already - it is recommended to put Ybias=0 and offset=0 to keep processing and output with 'full' (if also 'full-RGB' required at output).
+So plugin can also do levels remapping of inputs and outputs.
+Inputs need to be remapped into processing internal domain of signed 16bit integer with zero black.

 For 'Full' levels mapping:
 DecodeYUVtoRGB(matrix=0, threads=1, gain=74, offset=0)